DeepikaR24/M2-EmbSys/project/1_Requirement/README.md

  | LLR 2 | We shall

 ## Applications:
-* The automatic door opening system almost used everywhere airports, shopping malls, hospitals, work places, industries, construction and houses.
+* The Automatic Door Opening system almost used everywhere airports, shopping malls, hospitals, work places, industries, construction and houses.
 * This system is necessity for people using wheelchairs, physical disabilities and aged people.
-* This automatic doors can be used where people frequently have their hands full were its diffcult to handle with conventional doors and its efficiency by making it easier for       people to get around example airport, hospitals.
+* This Automatic Doors Openers can be used where people frequently have their hands full were its diffcult to handle with conventional doors and its efficiency by making it       easier for people to get around example airport, hospitals.
 * This system is very helpful in this covid situation not to get infected by touching the doors.